Danube Cycle Path Stage 3 North Bank: Linz - Grein

 Linz - Steyregg - St. Georgen an der Gusen - Mauthausen - Au an der Donau - Grein

-You continue on the Danube Bike Path, passing Steyregg, a name all castle enthusiasts should note, and then on to St. Georgen an der Gusen.
-To do this, you turn left off the Danube Bike Path in Abwinden, as it ends there anyway due to the waterworks, and cycle parallel to the train tracks to St. Georgen.
-On hitting the L569 you take a right toward Langenstein.
-After a twisty ride through Ufer, you finally pick up the bike path in Mauthausen and are right along the Danube once again.
+The route continues on the Danube Cycle Path past Steyregg, a name that all castle lovers should remember, to St. Georgen an der Gusen.
+Here you leave the Danube Cycle Path to the left at Abwinden, where it ends anyway due to the waterworks, and cycle parallel to the railway tracks into St. Georgen.
+As soon as you reach the L569, turn right towards Langenstein.
+After a winding ride through the village of Ufer, you finally return to the cycle path at Mauthausen and thus back close to the Danube.

-The route continues along the Danube without any major contact with towns (except Au an der Donau) until you reach Mitterkirchen im Machland.
-That means lots of nature.
-Here a side trip to Perg is possible.
-On arriving in Mitterkirchen, you can look forward to a bit of culture.
-Here a prehistoric Celtic village has been impressively reconstructed and brought back to life.
-Just beyond the Celtic village, a side trip to Baumgartenberg is recommended.
-The abbey is worth a visit and the coat of arms of Upper Austria originated there.
+Continuing on the Danube Cycle Path without major stops (except Au an der Donau) to Mitterkirchen im Machland means plenty of nature for you.
+A detour to Perg is definitely recommended here.
+Once you arrive in Mitterkirchen, you can again look forward to some culture.
+A Celtic village from early history has been brought back to life here with an impressive reconstruction.
+Shortly after the Celtic village, a detour to Baumgartenberg is worthwhile.
+The monastery there is very impressive, and from here also comes the coat of arms of Upper Austria.

-TIP: In Grein we recommend that you take a Danube ferry to switch to the south bank.
+In Grein we recommend taking the Danube ferry to cross to the south bank.

 Starting point: Linz